w-thomas/assignment1/bio.md

 I also liked Assembly Language and Computer Architecture.
 It was a very fascinating class and I enjoyed learning more about how processors and machine code work. programming-bio

+I am looking forward to this class on Web Development and my other class on Databases this term.